 Directors should ensure their organisations have appropriate governance arrangements in place to support a consistent and integrated approach to ESG matters.
 We recommend boards consider the following:

-- The board is able to evidence its ongoing oversight of key ESG risks (whether or not they are material risks).
-The board should retain ultimate responsibility and accountability for ensuring the company's long-term resilience in the face of such risks.
+- The board is able to evidence its ongoing oversight of key ESG risks (whether or not they are material risks) and opportunities.
+It should retain ultimate responsibility and accountability for ensuring the company's long-term resilience in the face of such risks and opportunities.

 - ESG considerations are embedded into board and committee structures.
-There is evidence of understanding, and the opportunity to discuss, ESG risks at board and sub-committee levels, which might include appropriate board training.
+There is evidence of understanding, and the opportunity to discuss, ESG risks and opportunities at board and sub-committee levels, which might include appropriate board training at regular intervals.

-- There is evidence that the board has set clear roles and responsibilities for senior management in managing ESG risks and implementing relevant commitments, and holds management to account—eg ensuring management regularly reviews the effectiveness of key frameworks, policies and tools with respect to ESG risks, and makes appropriate revisions.
+- There is evidence that the board has set clear roles, responsibilities and accountabilities for senior management in managing ESG risks and opportunities and implementing relevant commitments, and holds management to account — eg ensuring management regularly reviews the effectiveness of key frameworks, policies and tools regarding ESG risks and opportunities, and makes appropriate revisions.

-- Management of ESG risks is embedded within the company's broader risk management framework (including risk management policies and procedures) and strategic planning.
+- Management of ESG risks and opportunities is embedded within the company's broader governance and risk management frameworks (including risk management policies and procedures) and strategic planning.

 - There is evidence that the company's risk appetite framework incorporates the risk exposure limits and thresholds for ESG-related risks that the company is willing to bear.

-- As regulating reform in relation to ESG issues continues to roll out, the board is satisfied the organisation has the necessary capabilities and resources available to it to achieve compliance.
+- As regulating reform in relation to ESG issues continues to roll out, the board is satisfied the organisation has the necessary (internal and/or external) capabilities and resources available to it to achieve compliance, and that the board itself has a clear understanding of what is required of directors under new ESG regulation.
+The board should also consider how new ESG-related requirements will interface with other laws and obligations (such as directors' duties).